Melissa Conrad Stöppler, MD

 - Complications of pneumonia include sepsis, pleural effusion, and empyema.

-- Influenza is the most common viral cause of pneumonia.
+- Influenza and respiratory syncytial virus (RSV) are the most common viral causes of pneumonia.

 - A chest X-ray is typically done to diagnose pneumonia.